 When you start, don’t go at it all gun’s blazing.
 Build your distance and your speed up gradually so your body has time to adapt to the new load it is under.
 Don’t start out in some old trainers, make sure you get the proper gear.
 If the soles of your shoes are weak, then this will contribute to the alignment issues we discussed earlier.
 Proper support is imperative to prevent knee pain running.

 Massage is also important to preventing knee pain running.
 Especially before a big event such as marathon or competition like a triathlon.
 Leave a good few days between your deep tissue massage and your event so that your muscles have time to heal back to their optimal level, or have a lighter massage such as Swedish massage closer to the event.

 And then after, it’s important to have another massage to ease any strain and soreness out of your legs, lower back, knees and ankles.
 Depending on the competition, you may also find tightness in your shoulders too so give good consideration to making sure you have enough time booked in with your massage therapist.

-Massage works your muscles deep to ensure that there is no residual injury or tightness and thus will help prevent knee pain running.
+Massage for sports works your muscles deep to ensure that there is no residual injury or tightness and thus will help prevent knee pain running.
 This is both during your event when you have a massage before and after in subsequent after event exercise when you have one after the event.